corda/corda-docs-portal/content/en/platform/corda/4.9/community/shell.md

 * UNIX style pipes for both text and objects, an `egrep` command and a command for working with columnar data.
 * Shutting the node down.

+There are two ways of using the Corda shell:

+* A standalone application which you can run using `corda-standalone-shell`.
+* A driver within your node, accessible via the `corda-shell.jar`.

+The standalone application is the only way to use the shell and keep a log of your commands.

 ## Permissions